eWaterCycle/infra/README.md

 6. Select the private network
 7. Fill **all** the workspace parameters.
 They should look something like
    ![workspace-parameters](workspace-parameters.png)
+   The following parameters can be left unchanged: 'Course repository', 'Course version', 'Grader user' and 'Students'.
 8. Wait for machine to be running
 9. Visit URL/IP
 10. When done delete machine